Peanut Punch (football)

-The "Peanut Punch" is a nickname for a gridiron football move in which a player forces a fumble by punching the ball out of the carrier's possession.
+The "Peanut Punch" is a gridiron football move in which a player forces a fumble by punching the ball out of the carrier's possession.
 The practice was popularized by former National Football League cornerback Charles Tillman, who is nicknamed "Peanut" and forced the most fumbles as a defensive back in NFL history.

 The effectiveness of the punch has made it a critical component of a defender's play style.
 The NFL acknowledged it as a football concept in 2022.

 Charles "Peanut" Tillman

 Tillman played 13 seasons in the NFL for the Chicago Bears (2003–2014) and Carolina Panthers (2015).
-His nickname "Peanut", bestowed by his aunt Renee, who remarked he resembled a peanut when he was born,stayed with him during his career.
+His nickname "Peanut", bestowed by his aunt Renee, who remarked he resembled a peanut when he was born, stayed with him during his career.
 Tillman is unsure as to where the term "Peanut Punch" came from, and has joked he should have trademarked it for exclusive use.

 When Tillman attended Copperas Cove High School, his defensive coordinator Rodney Southern taught him to use his longer arms to reach for the ball while tackling.
 In college, where Tillman played for the University of Louisiana, Southern noticed he had a disproportionate amount of tackles; he suggested Tillman "could have forced a lot of balls out if you could just punch it", which he took into consideration.
 His coaches at Louisiana also urged him to "go after the ball" when making a tackle.
 To do so, he intentionally targeted ball carriers from poor angles—such as from behind—that ensured he could have a better chance at punching the ball out.

 Although he initially believed the move would not work in the NFL due to players being faster, Tillman successfully executed it in his debut on a punt return when he punched the ball from returner Jimmy Williams, which Bears long snapper Patrick Mannelly recovered.
 He recalled Williams carried the ball "like a loaf of bread and I just punched it out.
 Then I said 'Oh yeah, I can do that in this league,' and I just started punching them."
 Tillman lacked the size and physicality to tackle like linebackers, so he used his smaller size and range to reach for the ball.
 His successes with the punch could also be attributed to the Bears consistently having among the best defense in the league, which meant they could tackle a ball carrier before Tillman arrived or help him if he failed on a punch.